SethRedwine/CSCI8420-TeamASJ/CodeAnalysis/CodeAnalysis.md

 ### Project Interaction Links

 We opened issue #2181 on Mailpile's GitHub repository.
 This issue advises them that the use of SHA-1 for hashing is not recommended since it is an outdated algorithm.
+After submitting the issue, it was promptly closed by one of the main developers.
+He noted that Mailpile has to use this algorithm so that it matches up with the WKD specification.
+This still seems like a security concern that should be addressed in the future as these web keys play an important role in the security functionality.
 The issue can be found at the following link.

 [GitHub Issue](https://github.com/mailpile/Mailpile/issues/2181)